gis4-wildlife/EcoSeaEO/README.md

 ## *How to run*

+### *In Blud Cloud VLab*

-Simply, run all cells of this notebook.
-Be sure that you have all the data loaded in the data folders as explained above.
-Then, check the results as explaned below.
-If you want to have more monthly maps just set up the month in section 1, then run all again.
-The section 2 will not repeat if products were generated previously.
-To save time!
+Run all cells.
+The notebook is designed to be run in Blue Cloud VLab.
+Also, ``Data`` is already set up and loaded properly as explained above.
+Then, check the results in the directories as explained below.
+If you want to have more monthly maps just set up a different month in section 1, then run all again.
+The section 2 will not repeat the process if products were generated previously in ``TRIX_results``.
+This will save time if are running everything again.

+### *Out of Blue Cloud Vlab*
+Start installing the needed Python libraries in your own environment.
+Then, be sure that the data downloaded from Copernicus Marine Service is properly allocated in the ``Data`` directory.
+Note!
+You might need to change the filenames in order to make this notebook run properly.

 ## *Outputs*